Oh My Food Recipes

 Instructions

-• Wash or rinse a cup of red beans then put it in the instant pot, pressure cooker.
+• Wash or rinse 1 cup of red beans ( 8.5 oz).
+Then, put it into the instant pot, pressure cooker.

-• Next, add 2 small pieces of dried mandarin peels.
+• Next, add 2 small pieces of dried mandarin peels (2 g).

-• After that, pour 6 cups of water.
+• After that, pour 6 cups of water into the instant pot.
 Close the lid and vent.
 Then, push the manual button and adjust time for 45 minutes at high pressure.

 • The following, quickly release the pressure and open the lid.
-Then, add ¾ cup of rock sugar or brown sugar (add sweet to your taste) and sauté for 30-40 mins until it thickens.
+Then, add ¾ cup of rock sugar or brown sugar (add sugar to your taste).
+Push the button sauté for 30-40 mins until it thickens.
 Remember to stir it once a while to prevent the bottom from burning.
 (It depends what viscosity you want.
-The longer time it takes for sauté, the thicker it becomes.)
+The longer it takes for sauté, the thicker it becomes.)

 Notes

-Cooking tips for how to make hong dou tang (紅豆湯):
+Cooking tips for how to make Chinese red bean soup:

-• Wash and rinse adzuki beans (red beans) and dried mandarin peels
+• Wash and rinse adzuki beans (red mung beans) and dried mandarin peels.

-• Put adzuki beans, dried mandarin peel and water into pressure cooker manual for 45 minutes at high pressure
+• Put adzuki beans, dried mandarin peel and water into a pressure cooker manual for 45 minutes at high pressure and quick release.

-• After that quickly release the pressure, open the lid add ¾ cup of rock sugar or brown sugar (add sweet to your taste)
+• After that, quickly release the pressure, open the lid, add ¾ cup of rock sugar or brown sugar, add sugar to your taste.
+(Be careful when quickly releasing the pressure.)

 Nutrition